The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Extension of reductive geometries

 \section{Extension of reductive geometries}

-\begin{theorem} Suppose that $G$ is a complex Lie group and $H \subset G$ is a is a closed complex subgroup, with Lie algebras $\LieH \subset \LieG$.
-Suppose that $H$ acts faithfully on $\LieG/\LieH$.
-Suppose that $M$ is a domain over a Stein manifold, and $E \to M$ is a holomorphic $\left(G,X\right)$-geometry.
-Then the $\left(G,X\right)$-geometry extends holomorphically to the envelope of holomorphy $\hat{M}$ if and only if the induced first order structure extends to a holomorphic first order structure on $\hat{M}$. \end{theorem} \begin{proof} The Cartan geometry on $M$ extends to $\hat{M}$ just when the associated principal $H$-bundle $E \to M$ extends (\cite{McKay:2009} p.
-19 theorem 8).
-The bundle of the associated first order structure is $E/H_1=E$ by corollary~\vref{corollary:EequalsEOne}.
-By theorem~\vref{theorem:ExtendByFirstOrderStructure}, the holomorphic principal bundle $E \to M$ extends holomorphically to a holomorphic principal bundle on $\hat{M}$ if and only if the first order structure extends holomorphically to $\hat{M}$. \end{proof}
+\begin{theorem} Suppose that \((X,G)\) is a complex homogeneous space and \(H \subset G\) is the \(G\)-stabilizer of a point of \(X\), with Lie algebras \(\LieH \subset \LieG\).
+Suppose that \(H\) acts faithfully on \(\LieG/\LieH\).
+Suppose that \(M\) is a domain over a Stein manifold, and \(E \to M\) is a holomorphic \pr{X,G}-geometry.
+Then the \pr{X,G}-geometry is pulled back from the envelope of holomorphy \(\hat{M}\) if and only if the induced first order structure is pulled back from \(\hat{M}\). \end{theorem} \begin{proof} The Cartan geometry on \(M\) is pulled back from \(\hat{M}\) just when the associated principal \(H\)-bundle \(E \to M\) is pulled back, by lemma~\vref{lemma:Cartan.pulled}.
+The bundle of the associated first order structure is \(E/H_1=E\) by corollary~\vref{corollary:EequalsEOne}.
+By theorem~\vref{theorem:ExtendByFirstOrderStructure}, the holomorphic principal bundle \(E \to M\) is the pullback of a holomorphic principal bundle on \(\hat{M}\) if and only if the first order structure extends holomorphically to \(\hat{M}\). \end{proof}

-We now prove theorem~\vref{theorem:Reductive}. \begin{proof} Suppose that $G$ is a complex linear algebraic group and $H \subset G$ is a reductive subgroup and $X=G/H$.
-Suppose that $M$ is a domain over a Stein manifold and that $E \to M$ is a holomorphic $\left(G,X\right)$-geometry.
-By lemma~\vref{lemma:Faith}, $H$ acts faithfully on $\LieG/\LieH$.
-By theorem~\vref{theorem:ExtendFaithful}, it suffices to prove that the induced first order structure extends, and we proved this in theorem~\vref{theorem:Hwang.Mok}. \end{proof}
+\begin{lemma} Suppose that \pr{X,G} is an effective complex homogeneous space with \(X=G/H\) connected and that \(H' \subset H\) is a reductive subgroup.
+Suppose that \(E \to M\) is a holomorphic \pr{X,G}-geometry on a domain \(M\) over a Stein manifold.
+If \(E \to M\) admits a holomorphic \(H'\)-reduction then the \pr{X,G}-geometry on \(M\) is pulled back from the envelope of holomorphy \(\hat{M}\). \end{lemma} \begin{proof} The Sharpe geometry on the \(H'\)-reduction \(E' \subset E\) is effective and reductive.
+By~\vref{theorem:ExtendFaithful}, the Sharpe geometry is pulled back from \(\hat{M}\) just when its underlying reductive first order structure is pulled back from \(\hat{M}\).
+By~\vref{theorem:reductive.G.structure}, the underlying first order structure is pulled back from \(\hat{M}\).
+Therefore \(E'\) extends to a holomorphic principal \(H'\)-bundle \(E' \to \hat{M}\), and so \(E=\prodquot{E'}{H}{H'}\) extends to a holomorphic principal \(H\)-bundle \(E \to \hat{M}\).
+By lemma~\vref{lemma:Cartan.pulled} the \pr{X,G}-geometry extends. \end{proof}